liuxinxinbit/Lxx_resnet/README.md

 # Lxx_resnet

-Learn the full architecture of resnet(18 layers and 101 layers)
+Learn the full architecture of resnet(18 layers and 101 layers).